-To overcome this difficulty, we proposed a novel 3D measurement system, a Flying Laser Range Sensor (FLRS)[13], suspended from the underside of a balloon platform (Fig.3).
-Several helicopter-based sensors[36][24] have been proposed for large-scale site modeling.
+To overcome this difficulty, we proposed a novel 3D measurement system, a Flying Laser Range Sensor (FLRS) (Hirota et al. 2004), suspended from the underside of a balloon platform (Fig. 3).
+Several helicopter-based sensors (Miller and Amidi 1998; Thrun et al. 2003) have been proposed for large-scale site modeling.
 We avoided using a helicopter as the platform for the sensor for three reasons.
 First, the high frequency vibrations from the helicopter engine make it difficult to design rectification algorithms.
 Second, even though helicopters have high maneuverability, it is still not entirely safe to use them in proximity to very important cultural heritage structures.
 Third, helicopters are considered as strategic, and we cannot import and export them freely.
 Thus, our sensor was designed with a balloon platform.